-Malaysia: shares close lower on Friday
+Malaysia: Shares close lower on Friday

 You are here

-MALAYSIAN stocks closed lower on Friday with the FTSE Bursa Malaysia Kuala Lumpur Composite Index down 4.04 points to 1,717.23.
+MALAYSIA share prices closed lower on Friday with the FTSE Bursa Malaysia Kuala Lumpur Composite Index down 2.52 points to 1,717.86.

 sentifi.com